-The best and most natural way to sleep with pectus excavatum is by laying flat on your back, with three pillows supporting your spine, on a firm surface such as the floor.
+The best and most natural way to sleep with pectus excavatum is by laying flat on your back, with three pillows supporting your spine, on a firm mattress.

 Sleep is essential for replenishing energy for each new day.
-We are highly focused on other non-surgical approaches to correcting the deformity, while we ignore the benefits of sleeping.
+We are highly focused on other non-surgical approaches to correcting the deformity while ignoring the benefits of sleeping.

 We don’t have an evening routine when it is equally important as the morning routine.
 We must include a complete to-do list where a pre-bed ritual is included.

 In this busy world, we forget how important is good sleep and rest for our bodies and mind.
 Living with constant anxiety and depression due to our body dissatisfaction caused by pectus excavatum can significantly affect our mental health.
 Getting enough sleep gives your mind a much-needed refresh and recharge.